-Our Amended and Restated Certificate of Incorporation provides that our Board of Directors shall be divided into three classes, designated as Class I, class II and Class III, respectively, with the classes of directors serving for staggered three-year terms.
-Our proposed Board of Directors consists of seven directors, with two directors in Class I, three directors in Class II and two directors in Class III.
+Our Amended and Restated Certificate of Incorporation provides that our Board of Directors shall be divided into three classes, designated as Class I, Class II and Class III, respectively, with the classes of directors serving for staggered three-year terms.
+Our proposed Board of Directors consists of seven directors, with two directors in Class II and two directors in Class III.
 Proxies cannot be voted for more than two persons.